linux-integrity/ima-doc/ima-concepts.rst

 ======================

-The Linux Integrity Measurement Architecture (IMA) calculates hash values of executables and other system files at runtime.
+The Linux Integrity Measurement Architecture (IMA) actions are triggered based on :ref:`ima-policy-top` rules.
+IMA calculates hash values of executables and other system files at runtime.
 The hash value is used in multiple ways:

 * stored in a IMA measurement event log
-* used for verifying signatures
+* used for verifying signatures and hashes
 * stored in the system audit log

 The hash algorithm is defined by :ref:`config-ima-default-hash`, which